nathancharlesjones/STM32F103C8T6-breakout-board/README.md

    - J8 is used to optionally remove the LED from the circuit, should you wish to not have the LED connected to its GPIO (as might be the case if you were using this GPIO for another purpose and needed to make sure you weren't exceeding the maximum current out on this pin).
    - To remove LED2 from the circuit, cut the trace between the terminals of J8 on the BOTTOM of the PCB (where its marked on the silkscreen).
    - To reinsert LED2, place a pin header and jumper in J8.
 The jumper now controls whether LED2 is included in the circuit or not.
-7. J-Link and Debug Edge connectors (J3/4)
+7. Debug connectors (J3/4 and the 4 pins labeled "ST-Link")
    - J4 is configured to match the pinout of the 10-pin connector on the J-Link Edu Mini.
    - J3 is intended for use with a series of board-to-board connectors by AVX, popularly called ["Debug Edge"](www.debug-edge.io).
-The purpose, once an [adapter board](https://github.com/nathancharlesjones/Debug-Edge_SWD-to-J-Link-Edu-Mini-adapter-with-USB-power) is acquired, is to save the developer from having to purchase J4 for development with the J-Link Edu Mini.
+The purpose, once an [adapter board](https://github.com/nathancharlesjones/Debug-Edge_SWD-to-J-Link-Edu-Mini-adapter-with-USB-power) is acquired, is to save the developer from having to purchase J4 for development with the J-Link Edu Mini, which can save ~$0.50/board (not including tax and shipping).
 The adapter board mentioned previously also includes a USB connector for powering the MCU (connects directly to VDD and so should not be used when VIN or USB (J5) are also used).
+   - The bottom four pins of J2 match the four pins on an ST-Link required to program this MCU.
+If you want to use these pins and still have them connected to a breadboard, I would recommend soldering extra-long male headers onto these pins (and normal male headers on the rest of J1/2).

+# Pinout

+# Suggested Configurations

 ## Minimum components
 - Cost: Approximately $8.19 per board on JLCPCB (in quantities of 10)